//What is a Community Cat?

 What if I take community cats to a shelter?

 Animal shelters are a death sentence for community cats.
 True feral cats that have never been socialized to humans are deemed “unadoptable” by shelters, and they are not even shown to the public.
-They are held for a mandatory period of three days before being euthanized.
+They are held for a mandatory period of five days before being euthanized.
 There is no such thing as a no-kill shelter in Los Angeles, not when it comes to community cats.

 Can I keep a community cat as a pet?